trentm/node-kthxbai/README.md

 As long as you only want/need the default cruft patterns, then you can clean cruft without a config file with:

-    ayfkm -f             # or `ayfkm --force`
+    ayfkm --force

-There are a couple reasons `-f,--force` or a config file is required:
+There are a couple reasons `--force` or a config file is required:

 1. The default `ayfkm` behaviour is to delete files.
 That's dangerous and invasive.
 Requiring the config file is an "opt-in".